susanbenear/susanbenear.github.io/index.md

   <img src="{{ '/assets/images/project2.png' | relative_url }}" alt="project2" width="400">
 </p>

 **Neural representational patterns supporting reward-motivated memory shift across adolescence.** In this study, we examined how reward-associated memories are represented in the brain via pattern similarity analyses of fMRI data in 8-25-year-olds.
 We found reward information during encoding in VTC and in changes from encoding to retrieval in aHC in all participants.
 Adults’ memory benefitted from stability of aHC representations, while younger participants benefitted from representational drift and reward-related activation in VTA.
-Our findings demonstrate that reward modulates neural memory representations, and these patterns change with age. <a href="https://doi.org/10.31234/osf.io/h53qa_v2">Cohen*, Benear*, et al., pre-print</a>
+Our findings demonstrate that reward modulates neural memory representations, and these patterns change with age. <a href="https://doi.org/10.31234/osf.io/h53qa_v2">Cohen, Benear, et al., pre-print</a>

 <p align="center">
   <img src="{{ '/assets/images/project3.png' | relative_url }}" alt="project3" width="400">